-Jessica Grove and James Snyder to Play Title Roles in BEAUTY AND THE BEAST at Music Circus
+Jessica Grove and James Snyder Star in BEAUTY AND THE BEAST, Opening Tonight at Music Circus

 The 67th Music Circus season kicks off with a two-week run of Disney's beloved family classic musical Beauty and the Beast.
-Performances are Tuesday, June 20 through Sunday, July 2 at the Wells Fargo Pavilion.
+Performances are tonight, June 20, through Sunday, July 2 at the Wells Fargo Pavilion.

 This 'tale as old as time,' with an Academy Award-winning score by Alan Menken, deserves to be experienced live on stage.
 The Music Circus production features a superb cast, including a number of Broadway veterans.
 Songs include "Gaston," the show-stopping "Be Our Guest" and the much-loved title song.